July 2020

 June 2016

-Dr. Kim and Ms. Vyas, along with Dr. Malabika in BRAC Univerisity in Bangladesh, published an article “Role of spatial tools in public health policymaking of Bangladesh: opportunities and challenges” at the recent issue of Journal of Health, Population and Nutrition.
+Dr. Kim and Ms. Vyas, along with Dr. Malabika in BRAC University in Bangladesh, published an article “Role of spatial tools in public health policymaking of Bangladesh: opportunities and challenges” at the recent issue of Journal of Health, Population and Nutrition.
 They identified several issues that keep Bangladesh from fully adopting the use of spatial tools, including a lack of collaboration between institutions, lack of trained personnel and lack of awareness of the use of geographic information systems in decision-making.
 The findings received attention from the local media: Daily Sun

 January 2016

 CGG hosted the first Global Symposium on Crisis & Emergency Management on January 15-16 with the two well-renowned professors from South Korea: Prof. Jae Eun Lee and Prof. Jang Hee Lee at Chungbuk National University.
 This two-day symposium is co-hosted by the National Crisis and Emergency Management Research Institute at Chungbuk National University in Korea, the Korea Policy Forum, and Crisis and Emergency Management: Theory and Praxis.
 Prof. Jae Eun Lee gave a keynote speech titled “Crisisonomy & Disastronomy: Academic Development of Crisis and Emergency Management under the Concept of Comprehensive Security,” followed by the four presentations by Prof. Jang Hee Lee, Mr. Fabien Cottier, Ms. Hyong Ah Kim and Mr. Brett Cease.
-All participants in the roundtable discussion on January 16th discussed about the future directions of collaborative research on global crisis and emergency management.
+All participants in the roundtable discussion on January 16th discussed the future directions of collaborative research on global crisis and emergency management.

 December 2015